Getting respite under the NDIS

 - A Support Worker who helps your child with self-care

-- Your child might participate in fun activities during the day as part of a group or go away on camp
+- Your child participating in activities during the day as part of a group or going away on camp

 What NDIS support line items can fund respite?